 One of about 30 Asian species or Wild vines with complete botanical name Vitis amurensis Rupr.
 It was first described in 1857 by the Austrian botanist Franz Josef Ruprecht (1814-1870), which is also included in the name.
 Botanical synonyms or old names are Vitis vinifera var.
-Amurensis usually (because they looked at the botanist Eduard A. rule as Vinifera variety) and Vitis thunbergii.
+Amurensis rule (because the botanist Eduard A. Rule regarded them as Vinifera variety) and Vitis thunbergii.
 The vine is in the temperate regions China and Russia until after Korea and Japan common.
-The name Amur Vine owes its origin to the river valley of the Amur, which forms the Russian-Chinese border for more than 2,000 kilometers.
+It owes its name to the Amur vine from the Amur river valley, which covers more than 2,000 kilometers of the Russian-Chinese border.
 It thrives in valleys of rivers and streams and forests, where it also climbs on trees.

 The vine has an extremely high resistance to frost to minus 45 ° Celsius.
-She is good too resistant against the fungal disease anthracnose as well as sufficiently resistant to the real and fake mildew, That is why she is often partnered with the new breed of mushroom and frost resistant grape varieties and documents used to bring these coveted properties.
-The grapes with spherical dark blue to black berries produce an acidic wine, which is only for the distillation suitable is.
+She is good too resistant against the fungal disease anthracnose as well as sufficiently resistant to the real and fake mildew, That's why she is often partnered with the new breed of mushroom and frost resistant grape varieties and documents used to bring these coveted properties.
+The grapes with spherical dark blue to black berries produce an acidic wine, which is more likely only for the distillation suitable is.

 Known new breeds with Vitis amurensis genes are, for example Alföld 100.
 Allegro.
 Anmeigui.
 Arolanka.
 Baotuhong. baron.
 Bashkanskii Krasnyi.
 Beichun.
 Blütenmuskateller.
 Bronner.
 Cabernet Cantor.
 Cabernet Carbon.
 Cabernet Carol.
 Cabernet Cortis.
 Cabernet Severny.
 Calastra.
 Dalnevostochnyi Tikhonova.
 Fioletovy Ranny.
 GM 6493 and GM 6494.
 Golubok.
 Kaberam.
 Kunleány.
 Lanka.
 Michurinets.
 Mitschurinski. monarch.
 Muscaris.
 Nutmeg Donskoi.
 Negritienok.
 Negru de Yaloven.
 Pervenets Magaracha.
 Petra.
 Podarok Magaracha. prior.
 Rani Rizling. rondo.
 Saperavi Severny.
 Serena.
 Severny.
 Severny Bely.
 Sibera.
 Skif.
 Solaris.
 Souvignier Gris.
 Vympel.
 Xiongynebai.
 Yüluzhu.
 Zarya Severa.
 Zilga and Zlata, See also below Asians Vines and Vines systematics,